DidoFayed/PAAJAYAA_DAA_E_Quiz2/README.md

 ### Project Description

-An implementation of 24 card games using depth first search algorithm with 4 input numbers.
+An implementation of 24 card games using Depth First Search algorithm with 4 input numbers.
 Each card contains a number 1 to 9.
 With 4 entered numbers, the 4 numbers must operated through some operators + (add), - (substract), / (divide), * (multiply), (, ) (bracket) to get 24 for the value.

 For the example,
 We have 2, 1, 3, 8 for the input numbers, the output will be shown 1 and the .
 It means that the calculation result of the formula is 24.